ordina-jworks/ordina-jworks.github.io/_posts/2017-12-20-Virtual-Reality.md

 while AV is closer to the virtual world.
 In other words AR consists of mostly real world with a few virtual elements augmenting the experience.
 AV exists mostly in the virtual world with a few elements of our real world visible.

  // TODO describe this later ==> In practice this usually means an overlay

 Mixed reality or Merged reality (MR) is a term used to describe anything between reality and virtuality.
 This means it contains both elements of the real world and a virtual world.
 It can go all the way from mostly real world with a bit of virtual world sprinkled on top to mostly virtual world with a few traces of the real world visible.
-With MR, as opposed to AR and AV, the real world and virtual world are aware and can interact with eachother!
+With MR, as opposed to AR and AV, the real world and virtual world are aware and can interact with each other!

 We see the term X-realities being used to describe any of the VR, AR, MR and any other realities.